CHICAGO ERB'S PALSY LAWYERS

 The severity of the child’s birth injury is one of the most weighing factors, as well as how much it costs to treat those injuries.
 If the injury to the brachial nerves caused significant trauma and resulted in numerous treatments and/or operations, you can expect much more than if it were cured within a few physical therapy sessions.
 Having proper medical records of the injury is also crucial in determining the value of your case.
 Without it, you may receive less or even no compensation at all.

 A skilled, experienced Chicago birth injury attorney such as those at Curcio Law Offices can help ensure you’re in the best position for a favorable outcome.
 Our medical malpractice lawyers are some of the best in the business, so don’t hesitate to reach out to us.
+You may be able to hold the physician or hospital accountable for negligence.

 How Much Is a Brachial Plexus Injury Worth?